daattali/beautiful-jekyll/_posts/2017-01-27-how-to-reduce-the-bill-of-your-vmware-infrastructure.md

 I picked these models deliberatly to have the same number of cores in each cluster.

-The price of the processors come from the Intel ARK website and the price of the VMware licenses from the Dell configurator website.
+The price of the processors come from the Intel ARK website and the price of the VMware licenses from the Dell configurator website as of January 2017.
 Whether the prices are perfectly accurate doesn't really matter as the point is to show a difference in relation to each scenario. vCenter is not included because the price will always be the same (vCenter Standard pricing).

-For these configs I set a fixed base price for the servers (no license, no CPU) of 3000$ and 5000$ respectively.
+For these configs I set a fixed base price for the servers (no license, no CPU) of 3000$ for the small infra and 5000$ for the bigger one.
 Again this is not relevant as it will be a constant, so let's dig in.

 ## Scenario A